ox-x/AAE100_Group7_project/README.md

 ## Theory of Path Planning Algorithm
+A* search algorithm is the pathfinding algorithm which we are going to use.Simply put,it's a path finder by "cost" calculation,comoparsion.Three varbles included in the algorithm to find the "cost".To begin with, the f(x,y)=g(x,y)+h(x,y) ,which is the total cost of a neighboring node (𝑥, 𝑦).g(x,y) represents the exact cost of the path from the Start node to node (x,y) and the h(x,y) represents the heuristic estimated cost from node (x,y) to the Goal node.

 ## How the project simulate the Path-Planning process in Aviation

 #### Map Set-Up
-Our porject uses x-y coordinate plane as a simplfied map for Path-planning simulation.Blue and Green points on the map are respectively indicated as the Start and Goal nodes,the khaki filled places represents Fuel-consuming area and Pink filled places represents Time-consuming area.Bold lines such as the inclined line from (10,40) to (20,20), or the vertical line from (40,60) to (40,35) are the obstalces which the path can't pass through.
+Our porject uses x-y coordinate plane as a simplfied map for Path-planning simulation.
+All potential position you can go across with a unique position (𝑥, 𝑦).
+Blue and Green points on the map are respectively indicated as the Start and Goal nodes,the khaki filled places represents Fuel-consuming area and Pink filled places represents Time-consuming area.Bold lines such as the inclined line from (10,40) to (20,20), or the vertical line from (40,60) to (40,35) are the obstalces which the path can't pass through.
 ![image](https://github.com/ox-x/AAE100_Group7_project/blob/main/GROUP%207%20MAP.png "GROUP 7 MAP")

 ####